-- ICS Command Staff and General Staff functions are activated only if needed. - Several resources are required to respond to the incident. - The incident is usually limited to one operational period. - No written Incident Action Plan (IAP) is required, but a documented operational briefing may be completed for all incoming resources.
+- ICS Command Staff and General Staff functions are activated only if needed. - Several resources are required to respond to the incident. - The incident is usually limited to one operational period. - No IAP is required, but a documented operational briefing may be completed for all incoming resources.